ballio001/Voronoi_Polygons/README.md

 a site that would work with downloading the SDL stuff is here :http://www.libsdl.org/download-2.0.php this youtube tutorial might work aswell: https://www.youtube.com/watch?v=QQzAHcojEKg

+for referencing:
+Name: Onur Balli
+Made in: 2018